Main entry to Georgetown University

-The Georgetown Regular Decision application deadline is right around the corner on January 10th!
-For students interested in applying to Georgetown at the eleventh hour, we’ve compiled everything you need to know to get your application out the door!
+For students interested in applying to Georgetown, we’ve compiled everything you need to know to get your application together!

 What Makes Georgetown Special?